viniciusbinder/DownloadManager/README.md

 ## Exploring Swift Concurrency: DownloadManager

-This project is an exercise in learning to make use of **Swift Concurrency** features to solve **race condition problems**.
+A project to make use of **Swift Concurrency** features to solve **race condition problems**.
 Since Swift's `actor` serializes all access (reading and writing), half-updated or conflicting data will never be served.

 **DownloadManager** was designed as an `actor` to safely manage multiple file downloads in parallel.
 It allows for download cancelation and real-time progress tracking, and safely handles duplicate download attempts.
 Use cases range from a browser-like download screen to a media app that downloads content on demand.